Laramie County Community College

 Laramie County Community College (LCCC) is a public community college in Cheyenne, Laramie County, Wyoming, with an additional outreach campus in Laramie, in Albany County.
 The college also houses an outreach center in Pine Bluffs.
 In fall 2022, it enrolled 5,389 students, including 1,373 full-time students.

 LCCC is the second-largest higher education institution in the state of Wyoming, behind the University of Wyoming.
 It is accredited by the Higher Learning Commission.
 The college offers 2 bachelor's degree programs, 44 associate degree programs, and 30 certificates.

 History

 LCCC was founded in 1968, with campus construction commencing on 168 acres of pasture donated by Dorian Lummis and the Arp family.
 In its initial stages, the institution operated with a modest staff of 25 full-time employees and offered 18 programs.

+On September 17, 2026 the LCCC Board of Trustees voted to adopt President Joe Schaffer’s recommendation to change the college’s name to Wyoming State College.
+The name change will take effect July 1, 2027.

 Academics

 LCCC awarded 783 degrees and certificates during the 2022-2023 academic year.